North American Trade

 Canada-U.S. Trade in Refined Sugar

 The United States is Canada’s logical export market for the majority of Canada’s agri-food exports.
-However, unlike other agri-food products, Canadian sugar exports to the United States remain at low levels (about 2% of Canadian production) with only very sporadic increases at times of emergency short supply in the U.S..
-Such increases are unusual as was the case in 2008 and 2010 due to hurricane damage as well as a refinery explosion and more recently a greatly reduced sugar beet crop in 2019.
+However, unlike other agri-food products, Canadian sugar exports to the United States remain at low levels given quota restrictions (about 4% of Canadian production).

 Canada-U.S.-Mexico Trade in Sugar-Containing Products